THE WARRIOR’S PRAYER

 When we faithfully call on the Lord He saves us from every enemy.

-The sorrows of death compassed me, and the floods of ungodly men made me afraid.
-The sorrows of hell compassed me about: the snares of death prevented [confronted] me (verses four and five).
+The sorrows of death surrounded me, and the floods of ungodly men made me afraid.
+The sorrows of hell surrounded me about: the snares of death confronted me (verses four and five).